Unfortunately its entirely possible to get stretch marks on your breasts during and after pregnancy.

 Not at all.

-Although some women can experience itching around the stomach area as their pregnancy progresses, generally there are no symptoms of stretch marks.
+Although some women can experience itching around the stomach area and even on their breasts as their pregnancy progresses, generally there are no symptoms of stretch marks.

-Personally, I did get the itching which was awful but it passed after a few days.
+Personally, I did get the itching on my breasts which was awful but it passed after a few days.

 I can’t say if it made my stretch marks look any worse though.